-Persons employed by The University of Georgia, and who hold the following ranks, may serve on graduate committees: professor, associate professor, assistant professor, public service assistant, public service associate, senior public service associate, assistant research scientist, associate research scientist, and senior research scientist.
+Persons employed by The University of Georgia, and who hold the following ranks, may serve on graduate committees: professor, associate professor, assistant professor, clinical assistant professor, clinical associate professor, public service associate, senior public service associate, assistant research scientist, associate research scientist, and senior research scientist.
 Persons having the following ranks may not serve as voting members of graduate committees: instructors, lecturers, and academic professionals.
 However, these individuals may serve as non-voting members of a committee.